freeCodeCamp/guide/pages/docs/certificates-guide/introducing-else-if-statements/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Introducing Else If Statements"
+title: "Introducing Else If Statements"
+parent: "certificates-guide"
 ---

 If you have multiple conditions that need to be addressed, you can chain `if` statements together with `else if` statements.